 Overview of employment rights enforcement

-If you are not getting your rights or entitlements, or if you lose your job and consider your dismissal was unfair, you can make a formal complaint – see 'How to make a complaint' below.
+If you are not getting your rights or entitlements, or if you lose your job and consider your dismissal unfair, you can make a formal complaint – see 'How to make a complaint' below.
 Before making a formal complaint, you should try to resolve the dispute with your employer directly.

 The main organisations that enforce employment rights are the Workplace Relations Commission (WRC) and the Labour Court.